LemmyNet/lemmy-ansible/README.md

   IdentitiesOnly yes
 ```

-It is also recommended to run `visudo` and change `PasswordAuthentication yes` to `PasswordAuthentication no`
+It is also recommended to disable non-key/password authentication for SSH.<br>
+run `visudo` and change `PasswordAuthentication yes` to `PasswordAuthentication no`

 next run:
 ```